Understanding Psychotropics: Should You Try Psychotropic Medications?

 Were you prescribed psychotropics for a mental health condition?

-Living with a mental health condition can make it more difficult to live life to the fullest.
-While prescribed medication may be one option to consider, you may also consider participating in online therapy through BetterHelp or another medium.
-The treatment provided on BetterHelp does not and cannot include the prescription of drugs.
-However, online therapy can be an effective supplement alongside medication prescribed by another doctor or even utilized on its own.
+Living with a mental health condition can make it difficult to live life to the fullest.
+While prescribed medication may be one option to consider, you may also consider participating in online therapy through a platform like BetterHelp or another medium.
+The treatment provided online does not and cannot include the prescription of medications.
+However, online therapy can be an effective supplement alongside medication prescribed by another doctor or utilized on its own.

-Certain mental health disorders can make it hard to get out of bed, drive a car, or even leave your home at all.
-With online therapy from BetterHelp, you can get sessions from the comfort of your home.
+Certain mental health disorders may make it difficult to get out of bed, drive a car, or even leave your home at all.
+With online therapy, you may attend sessions from the comfort of your home.
 If you’ve recently been prescribed medication, you may not know what to expect.
 Having a therapist you can message throughout the day as doubts, concerns, or questions arise can make your healing journey feel safer.
+However, therapists cannot offer medical advice or help you manage medications.

 Online therapy can be beneficial to those experiencing a mental health condition whether they’re on medication or not.
 One study showed how internet-delivered cognitive behavioral therapy was just as effective as face-to-face CBT.
 In this study, those with depression and anxiety disorders found that their symptoms became more manageable while participating in the online program.